Quick Answer

 Your main checkpoint is always the issuing authority's current process at the specific post.
 For U.S. travelers, online reporting cancels the passport within 1 business day, and replacement abroad requires appearing in person at a U.S. embassy or consulate.
 Copies can speed recovery, but they are not legal travel ID.
 A common miss is stopping too early instead of confirming document limits, route constraints, or post-level review steps that can delay issuance.

 Before your next trip, create a one-page recovery plan: document copies, passport number, nearest mission, backup payment method, emergency contacts, and your escalation path if travel is imminent.
-Then add the country-specific items for your nationality and destination: Add current requirement after verification.
+Country-specific items for your nationality and destination remain pending until verified against current official mission, government, or source records before use.
 Preparation cannot guarantee a smooth outcome, but it gives you a verified next step.

 For a step-by-step walkthrough, see A guide to 'travel warnings' and 'advisories' from the state department.